 As coaches we all try to make our training sessions interesting, challenging, varied and relevant.
-One of the most difficult things a coach has to do is to come up with fun ways to make coaching fun.
-Year after year we turn up with the best intentions and with new ideas however, many coaches get bored before their players do and the sessions reflect this and the players quickly lose interest.
+I have found the Hand Held Rebounder is one of the best training aids a coach can use.
+However one of the most difficult things a coach has to do is to come up with interesting ways to make coaching fun.
+Year after year we turn up with the best intentions and with new ideas.
+However, many coaches get bored before their players do and the sessions reflect this and the players quickly lose interest.

 Coaching should be fun and developing players young and old, is the reason we all do it.
-Many sports organisations now run coaches improvement courses locally to give new ideas and try to ensure the coaching stays fresh, up to date and interesting.
-There are 1000’s of coaching books too which clubs can buy for the coaching teams to give ideas and drills that can be adapted for the players you coach.
-If shared amongst the coaching team these are not too expensive and new ideas can be adapted and shared.
+Many sports organisations now run coaches improvement courses locally to give coaches the latest ideas.
+As a result this ensures that the coaching stays fresh, up to date and interesting.
+Significantly there are 1000's of coaching books which clubs can buy for their coaching teams.
+Giving great ideas and drills that can be adapted for the players you coach.
+Moreover if shared amongst the coaching team these are not too expensive and new ideas can be adapted and shared.

 However, I digress somewhat, the point of this post was to talk a about a specific training aid that can be used in almost every sport.
-The Hand Held Rebounder Is a great tool that i have personally seen in use at football, cricket, netball, hockey, basketball and even water polo training, all to great effect.
+The Hand Held Rebounder is a great tool that i have personally seen in use at football.
+However, it is also suitable for cricket, netball, hockey, basketball and even water polo, all to great effect.

-The Rebounder is hand held (bit of a clue in the name of he product, i suppose) by player or coach and the ball is thrown into the net, which rebounds for the player to catch.
+The Rebounder is hand held, bit of a clue in the name of he product, i suppose.
+Its held by the player or coach and the ball is thrown into the net.
+The ball then rebounds for the player to catch.
 The degree and speed of rebound can be adjusted by the person holding the Rebounder.
-It allows the player to work on varying degrees of catch and movement and is one of the best training aids i have seen in use today.
+It allows the player to work on varying degrees of catch and movement.
+Its genuinely one of the best training aids i have seen in use today.

 Simple pass and movement drills can be adapted to suit the level of player involved.
 Football goalkeepers have also found these a useful tool too.
-The goalie throws the ball out to the Rebounder and this is pushed back at the ball with speed and angle which means the keeper has to make a quick change of direction with feet or choose to dive.
+The goalie throws the ball out to the Rebounder, which is pushed back at the ball with speed and angle.
+Which means the keeper has to make a quick change of direction with feet or choose to dive.

-Las week I saw the Rebounder in use at hockey training too.
-The ball thrown into the net and the coach again pushed at the ball to change the speed and angle which allowed players to work on stick skills, control and movement.
-It was also used to work the goalkeepers as the net was adjusted to force the goalie to decide to dive or get quick foot movement to cover the ball.
+Last week I saw the Rebounder in use at hockey training too.
+The ball was thrown into the net and the coach again pushed at the ball.
+Changing the speed and angle which allows players to work on stick skills, control and movement.
+It was also used to work the goalkeepers.
+The net was altered to force the goalie to improve decision making.
+As they had to decide to dive or get quick foot movement to cover the ball.

 In cricket, netball, water polo and basketball the drills i witnessed all involved pass and movement.
 The players loved it as it was interesting, challenging and fun.
-One club had 2 of them and split into two teams to create a game which brought out the competitive side of the players, which again was fun and challenging.
+Furthermore one club had 2 rebounders and split into two teams.
+They then created a game which brought out the competitive side of the players.
+Which again was fun and challenging.

-Given the Hand Held Rebounder retails around £21 each, in my opinion every club should buy one for their coaches to use.
-Clubs who invest in their coaches, tend to produce better players.
+Given the Hand Held Rebounder retails around £21 each, in my opinion, is exceptional value.
+Every club should buy one for their coaching teams to use.
+Obviously clubs who invest in their coaches, tend to produce better players.